 Declaring your property status

-Late declarations for the 2022 tax year are open
+Late declarations are open

 Make sure you have paid your by-law fine.
 Failing to pay the fine may affect your credit rating.
-If you have disputed your by-law notice, please wait for up to 2 business days before submitting your late declaration.

 Your declaration should take approximately 5 minutes to complete.

 Only one declaration is required per property.
-For example: If you co-own a property, only one owner needs to declare.
+For example: if you co-own a property, only one owner needs to declare.

 You may give permission for someone to submit your declaration on your behalf.